-The skull and bones of a man who lived more than 9,000 years ago were discovered in 1996 near Kennewick, Washington.
+The skull and bones of a man who lived more than 9,000 years ago were discovered in 1996 near Kennewick.
 Archaeologists realized that these remains were very rare.
 Some wanted to have the opportunity to study them.
 Native Americans from around the region wanted to rebury the man they called the Ancient One and respected as an ancestor.
-Disagreements about what to do with Kennewick Man have continued through the years.
-His remains are currently being held at the Burke Museum in Seattle.
+Disagreements about what to do with Kennewick Man continued through the years, until 2017, when the remains of the Ancient One were turned over to representatives of the five tribes who for 20 years had sought their return, allowing for his burial at an undisclosed location near the Columbia River.
 (This essay was written for students in third and fourth grade who are studying Washington State History and for all beginning readers who want to learn more about Washington.
 It is one of a set of essays called HistoryLink Elementary, all based on existing HistoryLink essays.)

 On July 28, 1996, Will Thomas and Dave Deacy were on their way to watch hydroplane races on the Columbia River near Kennewick.
 They decided to wade along the muddy river bank to see if they could get a little closer to where the boats were roaring along the water.
 Thomas stepped on something round and hard in the shallow water.
 He joked to his friend that he thought he had stepped on a human head.
 When he pulled the object out of the water, he discovered that it really was a skull.
 It even had teeth!
 The young men knew they needed to report what they had found, but they wanted to watch the boat races first.
 So they hid their find in the bushes for safe-keeping.
 When they returned, they placed the brown-colored skull in a bucket and took it to the local police department.